#337 Should You Weigh Yourself Daily to Beat AFib?

 Take-Home Message

 Optimizing your body weight may be the key to optimizing for normal sinus rhythm.
 And to achieve this goal, daily weight checks can be very beneficial.
-If your goal is to beat AFib and you would like to meet with me, or one of my colleagues, in Salt Lake City please call my team at 801-266-3418 to set up an in-person appointment (sorry, telemedicine visits are not available for initial consultations).
+If your goal is to beat AFib and you would like to meet with me, or one of my colleagues, in Salt Lake City please call my practice to set up an in-person appointment.

 Did you like the photo attached to this article?
 It is a photo of my favorite place in the world to run, Desolation Lake.
 Desolation Lake can be reached from trails originating in Park City, Millcreek Canyon, or Big Cottonwood Canyon in Utah.